billorcutt/i_dropped_my_phone_the_screen_cracked/README.md

 //filter and set the frequency to 600 __("#lp1").frequency(600);

-//create a sawtooth oscillator, waveshaper & compressor
+//create and connect a sawtooth oscillator, waveshaper & compressor
-//and connect them to the existing system out.
+//and connect the compressor to the existing dac we created above.
 __().saw(800).waveshaper().compressor().connect("dac");

 //change the ratio on both compressors to 1